MP-443 Grach: Accessories

-Adoption in Russia
+Adoption

+Military

+In 2003, the PYa was adopted as a standard sidearm for all branches of Armed Forces of the Russian Federation.

 As of 2008, it was supplied only in small numbers to selected special forces units, presumably those in the North Caucasus.

+The massive deliveries of PYa pistols to the Russian Armed Forces started in 2012.
+Scouts of the intelligence compound, belonged to the Central Military District and stationed in Siberia, fully rearmed on Yarygin pistols in early 2015.

+As of 2015, it is the service pistol of the Russian Airborne Troops.
+Since 2018 it is supplied to the National Guard of Russia.

+The fielding of PYa pistols continues as of 2021.

+Law enforcement

+Since September 2006 used as a pistol in law enforcement, though it never fully replaced the Makarov PM.

+It is adopted as a standard sidearm for special police units (SOBR) and rapid response units of riot police (OMON).

 In October 2008 the Russian interior minister planned to equip more Russian police with PYa pistols.
 But due to financial problems and the fact the Makarov pistol is so plentiful in Russia, the Makarov remains as primary police service pistol in Russia.

-Mass production started in 2011.
-Officers of the Western Military District received weapons in 2012.
-Scouts of the intelligence compound, belonged to the Central Military District and stationed in Siberia, fully rearmed on Yarygin pistols in early 2015.

-The massive deliveries of PYa pistols to the Russian Armed Forces started in 2012.
-As of early 2016, several thousand of such handguns have been supplied.
-Officers are training to master the new firearms.
-Nevertheless, the PM pistol have not been brought out of service.
-It supposedly will have been finally replaced by PYas by 2019.